namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 1/22/25
+- I know surface level why the user isn't able to deliver and it appears to be working as expected and not a bug
+- Doing more research today on why

 ### 1/21/25
-- NC-123 is ready for testing on GETS
+- Mostly meetings in the morning
+- Tried to set up the PC as well and added information to the IT ticket as I found them
-- Will start looking into NC-125
+- Started looking into the NC-125 bug

 ### 1/17/25
 - Finally figured out the root problem with NC-123 - turns out to be super simple and was a copy and pasting issue